sara-nl/griddocs/source/Pages/Practices/picas/picas_example_dirac.rst

 Detailed information regarding the operations performed in each of the scripts below is embedded to the comments inside each of the scripts individually.

-* Also download the current PiCaS version :download:`picas.tar </Scripts/picas.tar>` and put both PiCaS and the couchdb.tgz file in the ``sandbox`` directory:
+* Also download the current PiCaS version :download:`picas.tar </Scripts/picas-python3/picas.tar>` and put both PiCaS and the couchdb.tgz file in the ``sandbox`` directory:

 .. code-block:: console

     $cd sandbox
     $mv ../../couchdb.tgz ./
+    $mv ../../picas.tgz ./

 * And finally compile the fractals program (and put it in the sandbox directory) and move one directory up again: